Enterprise-CMCS/macpro-onemac/services/admin/README.md

 ### Functions

+#### resetData

+Run this lambda to delete the components used in the automated testing.
+Right now, the IDs are hard-coded into the function and the delete is run on the change-request and one tables.
+Plan is to move the list of IDs into the test area of the repo for QE control.

 #### updateChangeRequestId

 Update a given change request transmittalNumber based on its current transmittalNumber, type, and submittedAt timestamp and prepend a message onto the addtionalInfo